iExecBlockchainComputing/iapp/api/README.md

 npm run dev:pretty
 ```

-## deprecations
+## deprecated and dropped API

-- `POST /sconify` is deprecated, websocket API request `SCONIFY_BUILD` should be
+- `POST /sconify` is dropped, websocket API request `SCONIFY_BUILD` must be used
-  used instead.
+  instead.
-- `POST /sconify/build` is deprecated, websocket API request `SCONIFY_BUILD`
+- `POST /sconify/build` is dropped, websocket API request `SCONIFY_BUILD` must
-  should be used instead.
+  be used instead.
-- websocket API request `SCONIFY` is deprecated, websocket API request
+- websocket API request `SCONIFY` is dropped, websocket API request
-  `SCONIFY_BUILD` should be used instead.
+  `SCONIFY_BUILD` must be used instead.
-- template `Python` is deprecated, template `Python3.13` should be used instead.
+- template `Python` is dropped, template `Python3.13` must be used instead.
-- sconeVersion `v5` or `undefined` is deprecated, sconeVersion `v5.9` should be
+- sconeVersion `v5` or `undefined` is dropped, sconeVersion `v5.9` must be used
-  used instead.
+  instead.
-- sconeProd `false` or `undefined` is deprecated, sconeProd `true` should be
+- sconeProd `false` or `undefined` is dropped, sconeProd `true` must be used
-  used instead.
+  instead.